 - Cash is not always king.
 Charitable donations or gifts can sometimes work better in motivating participation.
 You could even appeal to everyone’s competitive side.
 Try a company-wide contest for higher participation.

 - Leverage the references of your candidates.
-At Checkster, we have seen for best-in-class customers, the ability to generate up to 5 passive referrals per candidate!
+At Checkster, our software is more than a reference checking service, and is able to generate employee referrals.
+In fact, we have seen for best-in-class customers, the ability to generate up to 5 passive referrals per candidate!
 And they’re easier to collect than you think.
 Listen here for more.